ZJiangsan/RamanSpectrumDecompositionFromRaw/README.md

-# Deep learning in simultaneous component identification and quantification of Raman spectrum
+# Deep learning in simultaneous component identification and quantification of Raman spectra